km322/Coursera_Capstone/Coursera_Capstone_Report.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The previous paragraph is the methodology of the setup of the map and clustering.
 In this paragraph, I will talk about finding the most common types of crimes in a district.
 So first, I define the function, return_most_common_crime, which, as it states, returns the most common crimes.
 So, I then indicate that I want the top three crimes to be displayed, and then create a data set called PdDistrict_sorted.
 It has the 10 districts and the top 3 most frequent crimes in each district.
 This is highly interpretable and tells you which districts have the most common type of crimes.
 I will share the data in the Results section of this Notebook.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I then use a unsupervised machine learning model called KMeans.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I then use an unsupervised machine learning model called KMeans.
 It is a categorical model that is really fast and can draw conclusions based on unsupervised data.
 It creates clusters based on the data and categorizes information.
 I want to compare and cluster districts, so KMeans is a great way to do so.
 In order to use the KMeans model, I define the number of clusters, 3, and then clean the sf_crime_grouped data set by removing non-numeric data.
 I then run and fit the KMeans model and then get the cluster labels that I then merge with the coordinate data.
 So, I now have a data set called sf_merged that has the District, Latitude, Longitude, Cluster Label, 1st Most Common Crime, 2nd Most Common Crime, and 3rd Most Common Crime.
 I will share the results in the Results section of this report.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now I want to visualize the cluster on a map.
 So I create a map centered on San Francisco using Folium.
 I then plot the districts using the coordinate data created a little bit ago.
 Each data point has a color representing its cluster label.
 Each point has a label stating the District Name and the cluster label.
 So, I basically have compared and clustered each San Francisco District to each other.